-Emma speaks regularly in the areas of privacy in the workplace, the application of the Freedom of Information and Protection of Privacy Act, and human rights accommodation.
-One of Emma’s recent papers explores the recent trends in privacy law, including the clear affirmation by Canada’s highest courts that employees have a reasonable expectation of privacy in the workplace, and the increasing recognition of the importance of “informational privacy” in the workplace.
+Emma also works and speaks regularly in the areas of privacy in the workplace and the application of the Freedom of Information and Protection of Privacy Act.
+She understands and navigates for clients the often difficult balance between right to privacy in the workplace and access to information.
+One of Emma’s recent papers explores the growing importance of “informational privacy”, as well as the clear affirmation by Canada’s highest courts that employees have a reasonable expectation of privacy in the workplace.

-Emma serves as co-Chair of The Advocate Society’s Labour and Employment Practice Group.
-She is also a member of the Canadian Association of Labour Lawyers.
+Emma currently serves as co-chair of The Advocate Society’s Labour and Employment Practice Group, and on the executive of the International Labour Rights Committee of the Canadian Association of Labour Lawyers.

 - CUPE, Local 1750 v.
 WSIB